4est-is-Forrest/square-iron/content/docs/Connectors/_index.md

 A Webdriver that runs concurrently with a Session is often necessary for many of the tools I've deployed in this environment, and this module makes creating and managing these connections simple, even from the console.

-_See 'General Context' for information on why Sessions and Webdrivers are both necessary._
+_See '_[_Environment & Context_](https://jjydyhotlchyoa.instant.forestry.io/docs/general-context/)_' for information on why Sessions and Webdrivers are both necessary._

 <hr />